-- High of Bar 2 is above high of Bar 1 (and Bar 3)
+- High of Bar 2 is above the high of Bar 1 (and Bar 3)

 - Bar 3 closes below the low of both Bar 1 and Bar 2

-This a 5-minute chart of ES futures.
-It shows the regular session.
-I included part of the previous section to show the up trend that ended yesterday.
+I included part of the previous section to show the uptrend that ended yesterday.
 After our entry, the prices drifted up for the rest of the session.

 - The previous session ended with a strong bull trend.

 - The three-bar reversal pattern was also the right shoulder of a bullish head and shoulders formation.
-(You might have noticed that the head of the formation was a regular three-bar reversal pattern.
+(You might have noticed that its head was a regular three-bar reversal pattern.
 In this case, it gave a better entry than our enhanced pattern.)

 - The last bar of the pattern closed above the highs of the two previous bars.
 That was our signal to buy.

-- Although prices were dropping consecutively for seven bars, the increasing buying pressure is obvious as the bars show long bottom tails (shadows).
+- Although prices fell for seven consecutive bars, the increasing buying pressure is evident as the bars show long bottom tails (shadows).

 - Tails developed at the top of the bars during the pullback upwards.
 Tails on both top and bottom of the bars are giving us mixed signals, implying that prices might be congesting soon.

-- If we ignored the above warning signs and shorted the three-bar reversal pattern, it is difficult to find a worse entry point.
+- If we ignored the above warning signs and shorted the three-bar reversal pattern, we would have entered a losing trade.

 Review – Three-Bar Reversal Pattern For Day Trading

 This modified three-bar reversal pattern is impressive.
-A simple rule has turned this commonplace pattern into a powerful setup.
+A simple rule has turned this typical pattern into a great setup.

-In fact, this added rule is asking for confirmation of the pattern in advance.
-(Applying the technique of candle blending, if Bar 3 in a normal three bar reversal pattern has good follow-through in Bar 4, blending Bar 3 and Bar 4 would have resulted in this enhanced three-bar reversal pattern.)
+Applying the technique of candle blending, if Bar 3 in a standard three-bar reversal pattern has excellent follow-through in Bar 4, blending Bar 3 and Bar 4 would have resulted in this enhanced three-bar reversal pattern.

 You can easily combine this pattern with other indicators or price patterns to find high probability trade setups.
-The winning example is a great combination of a head and shoulders formation and a three bar reversal pattern.
+The winning example is an excellent combination of a head and shoulders formation and a three bar reversal pattern.

-However, due to the extra rule, the signal bar (Bar 3) tends to have a large range.
-As our stops are usually placed on the opposite end of the signal bar, the trade risk might be higher.
+However, due to this additional criterion, the signal bar (Bar 3) tends to have a wide range.
+As our stop-losses are usually placed on the opposite end of the signal bar, the trade risk might be higher.
 We should either cut down our trade size or tighten the stop if possible.
 If you are unable to manage the risk, then skip the trade setup.